X

 Secretary Aguilar continued, “We know that everything wasn’t perfect, and there’s always more that can be done.
 That’s why my Office is already hard at work preparing for the 2025 legislative session to partner with the Governor and lawmakers to improve Nevada’s election-related statutes in time for the 2026 election cycle.”

-In an interview with Channel 4 on November 7, Aguilar said counting mail ballots was “extremely frustrating” and suggested that the legislature should pass new deadlines for counties to process the ballots they have on hand.
+In an interview with Channel 4 on November 7, Aguilar said the delayed counting of mail ballots was “extremely frustrating” and suggested that the legislature should pass new deadlines for counties to process the ballots they have on hand.
 “It’s extremely frustrating.
 And I’m just as frustrated as every Nevada voter out there.
 We worked significantly hard to put results out on election night.
 You know, we thought the capacity was there to be able to process these ballots,” he said.
 “We will be having a conversation about this.
 Nevadans deserve better.”

 On November 6, Governor Lombardo expressed his shared frustration on social media: